coldtype/coldtype/docs/tutorials/text.rst

     :width: 500
     :class: add-border

 I’ll admit the impact of the interesting dropshadow here is lessened somewhat by the appearance of the strange pink lines in the top layer of text.
 When I added the code stroking the pens (``.s(hsl(0.9)).sw(3)``), I thought it would look like a standard stroked shape.
 But if you’re familiar with how variable fonts are constructed, those lines might not seem all that strange to you — they indicate that the letters are constructed in order to interpolate cleanly.
 That said, we probably don’t want to see them!
-So there’s a special ``ro=1`` flag that you can pass to any ``Style`` constructor, and that’ll ``(r)emove (o)verlaps`` on all the glyphs before they come back to you in their correct positions.
+So there’s a special ``ro=1`` flag that you can pass to any ``StSt`` function, and that’ll ``(r)emove (o)verlaps`` on all the glyphs before they come back to you in their correct positions.
+(Or you could chain a call to ``removeOverlaps`` on the pens.)

 .. code:: python

     @renderable((1000, 200))
     def ro(r):
-        pens = (StyledString("TYPECOLD",
+        pens = (StSt("TYPECOLD", co, 150,
-            Style(co, 150, wdth=0.5, rotate=10, tu=100, ro=1))
+            wdth=0.5, rotate=10, tu=100, ro=1)
-            .pens()
             .align(r)
             .f(1))
         return DATPens([